WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/explanation_about_ohs.md

 ## During the project

-I ask studenets to meet a minimum of three times a week.
+I ask students to meet a minimum of three times a week.
 One meeting is to meet as a team with the supervisor to understand the high-level concepts and the architectural or algorithmic limitations, another meeting is a co-working meeting with their fellow project members without the supervisor, and another meeting is a co-working meeting with "sister project" team members to help share information across projects.

 [I ask the students to understand the basic concepts](https://wehi-researchcomputing.github.io/complex-projects) before they choose how they would like to improve the project.
 So, if they want to create a web application, they can, if it contributes to solving the broader problem.
 In that way, we are asking them to self-direct their project to something that is interesting to them and helps build the skills they want.